-Computer Science Program Overview
+Johns Hopkins Computer Science Program Overview

-Structured and rigorous courses help you master the skills you need to advance in your career.
-To guide your learning experience, you will have access to a team of top-level scientists, researchers, and engineers, including experts from the Johns Hopkins Applied Physics lab.
+Structured and rigorous courses help you master the skills you need to truly make an impact in your field and advance your career.
+To guide your learning experience, you will have access to a team of top-level scientists, researchers, and engineers who actively practice what they teach, including experts from the Johns Hopkins Applied Physics Lab.
 You can also opt to engage in meaningful research through our uniquely designed Capstone course.

-- Use mathematical tools and methods to analyze the efficiency of computer algorithms
+- Use mathematical tools and methods to analyze the efficiency of computer algorithms.

-- Assess the accuracy of deterministic and non-deterministic algorithms
+- Assess the accuracy of deterministic and non-deterministic algorithms.

-- Master several important graphs, algorithms, and their associated creation, maintenance, and application strategies
+- Master several important graphs, algorithms, and their associated creation, maintenance, and application strategies.

-- Understand data structures in scientific programming, sorting/searching, and string search
+- Understand data structures in scientific programming, sorting/searching, and string search.

 Master’s Degree Concentrations